 Understanding the gene regulatory networks that distinguish healthy versus pathogenic immune responses will inform novel approaches for therapeutic interventions in disease.
-To this end, we integrate global regulatory information from genetic mouse models and primary human samples to identify and characterize the regulators that govern the development, plasticity, and pathogenicity of inflammatory immune responses.
+We integrate global regulatory information from genetic mouse models and primary human samples to identify and characterize the regulators that govern the development, plasticity and pathogenicity of inflammatory immune responses.

 - Regulation of functional plasticity in inflammation

 - Contribution of non-coding variation to autoimmune disease

 - Contribution of non-coding variation to rare recessive disorders